benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

-- if I had my time again, I'm undecided as to whether I'd use the same [Mini-Conf](https://github.com/Mini-Conf/Mini-Conf) template as a starting point, or just write a new Jekyll plugin which adds similar features (and just has more mature docs/ecosystem for static site building)
+- if I had my time again, I'm undecided as to whether I'd use the same [Mini-Conf](https://github.com/Mini-Conf/Mini-Conf) template as a starting point, or just write a new Jekyll plugin which adds similar features (and just has a more mature docs/ecosystem for static site building)

 ### Submissions & peer review {#easychair}